laxmimurali/2DUNet/README.md

 Create a folder saved_images for the predictions to be saved

+The model was trained and tested using Carvana dataset from Kaggle

 Writing a 2D UNet model from scratch is a good beginner tutorial